chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

    α ∈ L:sub:`ζ` ↔ ∃ i ∈ N:sub:`Λ(ζ)`: (i, α) ∈ W:sub:`ζ`

-These axioms are used to prove the following theorems.
+These axioms and definitions are used to prove the following theorems.

 **Theorem 2.3.1** ∀ ζ ∈ C:sub:`L`: L:sub:`ζ` ⊂ L

 This theorem can be stated in natural language as follows: For any Sentence *ζ* in a Corpus **C**:sub:`L`, its Sentence Language is a subset of the Language **L**.

 Assume *ζ ∈* **C**:sub:`L`.
 W:sub:`ζ` be the Word-level set representation of *ζ*, as specified in Definition 2.1.3.
 By Axiom S.2, every Word *α* in the Word-level set representation of *ζ* belongs to the Language **L**.
 Since every ordered element of W:sub:`ζ` that belongs to **L** also belongs to L:sub:`ζ` by Definition 2.3.3, it can concluded that L:sub:`ζ` is a subset of **L**.
 The only assumption on *ζ* is that is belongs to the Corpus, therefore this conclusion can be generalized to all Sentences in a Corpus,

     ∀ ζ ∈ C:sub:`L`: L:sub:`ζ` ⊂ L

-In other words, every (Word-level set representation of a) Sentence from a Corpus is a subset of the Language **L**. ∎
+In other words, every Sentence Language from a Corpus is a subset of the Language **L**. ∎

+Theorem 2.3.2: ∀ ζ ∈ C:sub:L: Λ(ζ) ≥ 1

+Proof:

+Let ζ be an arbitrary sentence in C:sub:L.

+Non-Empty Character Axiom (S.3): By Axiom S.3, we know that ¬(ε ⊂:sub:s ζ).
+In other words, the empty character is not contained in ζ.

+Definition of Containment (Definition 1.1.4): Recall that a string t is contained in a string u (t ⊂:sub:s u) if and only if there exists a strictly increasing and consecutive function f from the indices of the characters of t to the indices of the characters of u that preserves the order of characters.

+Implication of Non-Containment: Since the empty character ε is not contained in ζ, it means there is no such function f that can map the empty character to any character in ζ while satisfying the conditions of Definition 1.1.4.

+Presence of Non-Empty Characters:  This implies that ζ must contain at least one non-empty character.
+If ζ were composed only of delimiters or empty characters, it would contradict Axiom S.3, which states that the empty character is not contained in any sentence of the corpus.

+Delimiter Axiom (W.1): By the Delimiter Axiom (∀ α ∈ L: ∀ i ∈ N:sub:l(α): 𝔞:sub:i ≠ σ), we know that words in a language cannot contain delimiters.

+Existence of at Least One Word: Since ζ contains at least one non-empty character (from step 4) and words cannot contain delimiters (from step 5), this non-empty character must be part of a word.
+Therefore, ζ must contain at least one word.

+Definition of Word-Level Representation (Definition 2.1.3): The Delimiting Algorithm (Definition 2.1.4) constructs the word-level representation W:sub:ζ by identifying sequences of non-delimiter characters.
+Since ζ contains at least one word (from step 6), W:sub:ζ will contain at least one element.

+Definition of Sentence Length (Definition 2.1.5):  The sentence length Λ(ζ) is defined as the number of words in W:sub:ζ.

+Conclusion: Since W:sub:ζ has at least one element (from step 7), and Λ(ζ) is the number of elements in W:sub:ζ (from step 8), it follows that Λ(ζ) ≥ 1.

+Since ζ was an arbitrary sentence in C:sub:L, we can generalize:

+∀ ζ ∈ C:sub:L: Λ(ζ) ≥ 1

+This completes the proof. ∎

+TODO: this is now an axiom, replace with the above.

 **Theorem 2.3.2** ∀ ζ ∈ C:sub:`L`, ∀ t ∈ S: ¬[ (t = ε) ∧ (t ⊂:sub:`s` ζ) ]

-Proof:

-Let ζ be an arbitrary Sentence in C:sub:L and let t be an arbitrary String in S.
+Let *ζ* be an arbitrary Sentence in **C**:sub:`L` and let *t* be an arbitrary String in **S**.

-Assume, for the sake of contradiction, that (t = ε) ∧ (t ⊂:sub:s ζ).
+Assume, for the sake of contradiction,

+    1. (t = ε) ∧ (t ⊂:sub:`s` ζ).

-Since t ⊂:sub:s ζ, by Definition 1.1.4 of Containment, there exists a strictly increasing and consecutive function f: N:sub:l(t) → N:sub:l(ζ) such that ∀ i ∈ N:sub:l(t): 𝔞:sub:i = 𝔟:sub:f(i), where 𝔞:sub:i represents the Characters in t and 𝔟:sub:f(i) represents the Characters in ζ.
+Since *t ⊂*:sub:`s` *ζ*, by Definition 1.1.4 of Containment, there exists a strictly increasing and consecutive function *f*: **N**:sub:`l(t)` → **N**:sub:`l(ζ)` such that,

+    2. ∀ i ∈ N:sub:`l(t)`: 𝔞:sub:`i` = 𝔟:sub:`f(i)`

-However, since t = ε, by Definition 1.1.2 of String Length, l(t) = 0.
-This implies that N:sub:l(t) = ∅ (the empty set).
+Where 𝔞:sub:`i` represents the Characters in *t* and 𝔟:sub:`f(i)` represents the Characters in *ζ*.
+However, since *t = ε*, by Definition 1.1.2 of String Length, *l(t) = 0*.
+This implies that

+    **N**:sub:`l(t)` = ∅

-Since N:sub:l(t) = ∅, the function f in step 2 cannot exist, as there are no elements in the domain to map to the codomain.
+Since N:sub:`l(t)` is the empty set, the function *f* in step 2 cannot exist, as there are no elements in the domain to map to the codomain.
 This contradicts our assumption in step 2 that such a function f exists.

-Therefore, our initial assumption in step 1 that (t = ε) ∧ (t ⊂:sub:s ζ) must be false.
+Therefore, our initial assumption in step 1.
+Hence, the following must be true,

-Hence, ¬[ (t = ε) ∧ (t ⊂:sub:s ζ) ] is true.
+    ¬[ (t = ε) ∧ (t ⊂:sub:`s` ζ) ]

-Since ζ and t were arbitrary, we can generalize this result:
+Since ζ and t were arbitrary, this can be generalized over the Corpus of Sentences and set of Strings,

-∀ ζ ∈ C:sub:L, ∀ t ∈ S: ¬[ (t = ε) ∧ (t ⊂:sub:s ζ) ] ∎
+    ∀ ζ ∈ C:sub:`L`, ∀ t ∈ S: ¬[ (t = ε) ∧ (t ⊂:sub:`s` ζ) ] ∎

-(TODO: trim)